TanStack/query/README.md

 Consider the following example where we would ideally want to increment a pageIndex (or cursor) for a query.
 If we were to use `useQuery`, it would technically work fine, but the UI would jump in and out of the `success` and `loading` states as different queries are created and destroyed for each page or cursor.
 By using `usePaginatedQuery` we get a few new things:

 - Instead of `data`, you should use `resolvedData` instead.
-This is the data from last known successful query result.
+This is the data from the last known successful query result.
 As new page queries resolve, `resolvedData` remains available to show the last page's data while a new page is requested.
 When the new page data is received, `resolvedData` get's updated to the new page's data.
-- If you specifically need the data for exact page being requested, `latestData` is available.
+- If you specifically need the data for the exact page being requested, `latestData` is available.
 When the desired page is being requested, `latestData` will be `undefined` until the query resolves, then it will get updated with the latest pages data result.

 ```js
 function Todos() {